robertvanmolken/katacoda-scenarios/helidon-intro/intro.md

-# Welcome to your the Project Helidon scenario!
+# Welcome to your Project Helidon scenario!

 In this scenario you will learn how to reactively program microservices that run on a fast web core using project Helidon.
 Since Helidon is just a collection of libraries running on a fast Netty core, there is no extra overhead or bloat.